jjvanzon/Circular-Language-Spec/spec/introduction.md

 Commands are denoted here by *squares*.

-Other objects could also have a __Set Text__ command. __Set Text__ commands of different objects can be distinguished with the following text notation:
+Other objects can also have a __Set Text__ command. __Set Text__ commands of different objects can be distinguished with the following text notation:

 __Button .
 Set Text__